UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson03/content_part2.rst

 ##################################
-Part 2: Inreacting with a database
+Part 2: Interacting with a database
 ##################################

 Be sure you cloned the repository we mentioned prior to video 1